GentlyGuitar/LinearC/README.md

 ## LinearC

 LinearC is an intermediate language between LLVM IR and C. It has features from both languages.
+This my attempt to make some frontend parsing tutorials.

 It's more more readable than LLVM IR because it still uses most of C's operators.